specklesystems/speckle-docs/dev/traversal.md

 ## The Traversal Rule Builder

+Before we delve into customizing traversal rules, let's establish the default rules that are applied during traversal:

+**Default Traversal Rules:**

+1. For Convertible Objects: Only the "elements" and its alias "@elements" properties are traversed.
+2. For Non-Convertible Objects: All properties are traversed, with no exceptions.
+3. For Collections: The "elements" property is the only one traversed, to avoid inconsistent behavior.

+Now that we understand the default behavior, let's explore how you can create custom rules using the Traversal Rule Builder.
 The `TraversalRule` builder provides a means to construct a set of rules for how Speckle objects should be traversed.
 Each rule defines which properties of a Speckle object should be traversed and predicate criteria for when the rule is active for a given Speckle object.

 `GraphTraversal.Traverse(Base)` will perform a depth-first traversal of the provided commit object, adding objects into an internal stack.
 Rules are executed in order for the current `Base` object.
 The first rule, whose predicated function holds true, determines which members of said `Base` object are traversed (added to the stack).